 We already highlighted the fat content in both the green and the black olive fruits.
 It’s important to note that these are typically mono-unsaturated fats.

 Therefore, they aren’t fattening.
-Instead, they improve good cholesterol, which ultimately lowers the risks of hypertension
+Instead, they improve good cholesterol, which ultimately lowers the risks of hypertension and heart disease.

 4. Retentive Memory